 The Group works to avoid salmon lice of reproductive age in its fish farms and strives to avoid use of medicines in treating salmon lice infestation.
 All of the production localities take part in zone-based cooperation.
-This cooperation involves coordination of operations, collaboration relating to lice and disease management, and other issues where the solution to the problem requires a joint, coordinated effort.
+This cooperation involves coordination of operations, collaboration relating to lice and disease management, and other issues where the solution to the problem requires a joint, coordinated effort in the marine phase of production (calculated according to the α GSI-formula").

-In 2019 the Group

-had a 12-month survival rate of
+In 2020 the Group had a 12-month survival rate of